 Thai Massage passion began when I visited Thailand

 Thai Massage passion, How it all began

 Thai Massage passion for Thai Massage began in 1995 when he visited Thailand for the first time.
-On that trip he received numerous traditional massages and he quickly grew interested in this wonderful technique.
+That is to say, on that trip he received numerous traditional Thai massages and he quickly grew interest in this wonderful technique.

-In this same year he began studying in several schools in Chiang Mai.
-A year later he began to practice as a Thai masseuse in Japan, where he was amazed by the improvement that his clients began to feel.
+Furthermore, in the same year he began studying in several schools in Chiang Mai.
+Moreover a year later he began to practice as a Thai masseuse in Japan.
+Equally, he was amazed by the improvement that his clients began to feel.

-Guenther set out to share the benefits of movements and stretches of his Thai massage passion while traveling through countries such as New Zealand, Chile, Spain, Tibet, Austria and India.
+With this in mind, Guenther set out to share the benefits of movements and stretches of his Thai massage passion.
+Consequently traveling through countries such as New Zealand, Chile, Spain, Tibet, Austria and India.
 Basically following a wellness advanture path.
 However, since 2015 he is teaching and giving certificates to Chilean Students.
-He also has a 390 hour certified teacher certificate completed in Chiang Mai (Thailand) and currently teaches in Vienna, Austria.
+Most important, he also has a 390 hour certified teacher certificate completed in Chiang Mai (Thailand) and currently teaches in Vienna, Austria.

-Traditional kind of massage uses no oils or lotions.
-The recipient remains clothed during a treatment.
-There is constant body contact between the giver and the receiver.
-But rather than rubbing on muscles, the body is compressed, pulled, stretched and rocked.
+Although, traditional Thai massage uses no oils or lotions.
+Besides that, the recipient remains clothed during a treatment.
+Even more, there is constant body contact between the giver and the receiver.
+To point out, rather than rubbing on muscles, the body is compressed, pulled, stretched and rocked.

 As a matter of fact, the recipient wears loose, comfortable clothing and lies on a mat or firm mattress on the floor.
-In Thailand, a dozen or so subjects may be receiving massage simultaneously in one large room.
-The true ancient style of the massage requires that the massage be performed solo with just the giver and receiver.
+Surprisingly, in Thailand, a dozen or so clients may be receiving massage simultaneously in one large room.
+In contrast, the true ancient style of Thai massage requires that the massage be performed solo with just the giver and receiver.

 Book your Thai Massage Course